About

 My journey continued when I obtained a place at the Barbican via the Independent Cinema Office’s (ICO) FEDS scheme which supports new entrants into the industry.

-My work supporting the continuation of the Relaxed Screenings and development of Senior Community Screenings allowed me to look at audience development and the removal of barriers from a different angle.
+Having supported with the Relaxed Screenings and development of Senior Community Screenings I had the opportunity to look at audience development and the removal of barriers from a different angle.